Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Poincar e Inequality

 \begin{proof} Let $f\in C^1(\Om)$.
 Without loss of generality we may assume that $\int_\Om f d\laa =0$.

 \end{proof}

-If in the present setting $\be\vert_{\dOm}=\al\vert_{\dOm}$, then we can assume $\be=\al$ on $ \Om$ and the factors $\left|\frac{\be}{\al}\right|_\infty$ appearing in Proposition \ref{prop:mixedterm} and Proposition \ref{prop:varboundary} equal 1.\\
+If in the present setting $\be\vert_{\dOm}=\al\vert_{\dOm}$, then we can assume $\be=\al$ on $ \Om$ and the factors $\left|\frac{\be}{\al}\right|_\infty$ appearing in Proposition~\ref{prop:mixedterm} and Proposition~\ref{prop:varboundary} equal 1.\\

-By specifying functions $\varphi$ and $\rho$ with the requested properties we may now obtain an explicit upper bound for $C_\mu$.
-As in ~\cite{brw} both functions will be chosen of the form $\psi \circ \rho_{\dOm}$ for some appropriate function $\psi$, where $\rho_{\dOm}$ denotes the distance to the boundary function.\\ We use for $k,\gamma\in\mathbb{R}$ the function
+By specifying functions $\varphi$ and $\rho$ with the properties requested in Propositions~\ref{prop:mixedterm} and~\ref{prop:varboundary} we may now obtain an explicit upper bound for $C_\mu$.
+As in~\cite{brw} both functions will be chosen of the form $\psi \circ \rho_{\dOm}$ for some appropriate function $\psi$.\\ We use for $k,\gamma\in\mathbb{R}$ the function